-After more than 30 years of building our nationally recognized Playwriting Program—founded by Nobel Laureate Derek Walcott in 1981—we now offer a three-year MFA in Playwriting that combines the best of our traditions with a new and exciting collaboration with the award-winning School of Theatre at Boston University.
+We offer a three-year MFA in Playwriting that combines the best of our traditions—our nationally recognized Playwriting Program, founded by Nobel Laureate Derek Walcott in 1981, with an exciting collaboration with the award-winning School of Theatre at Boston University.
 Our playwriting students’ voices are encouraged, nurtured, and challenged, and we have a profound and positive impact on their artistry by incorporating them into a vibrant community of artists.

-We accept only four or five graduate students every two years—2020, 2022, and so on.
-This assures you of individual, hands-on attention from our faculty during all phases of the MFA degree program.
+We accept only five graduate students every two years—2022, 2024, and so on.
+This assures our students of individual, hands-on attention from our faculty during all phases of the MFA degree program.

 Our playwrights’ MFA experiences are founded in the best of two points of view: a scholarly outlook allowing for a background in theatre history and drama, and a love of collaboration.
 Playwrights needn’t work alone.
 Collaborations with actors and directors and designers are at the heart of our degree program.
 We begin with the playwright and add collaborators into the mix as the plays grow.
 We foster a creative process that celebrates all the theatre artists involved in the making of a play.